Sustainability

 Fuel City gas/propane gas usage amount Gas usage amount in notification of gas provider

-Gasoline usage amount Gasoline usage amount on the voucher of the gasoline provider
+Gasoline usage amount Domestic: Gasoline usage amount on the voucher of the gasoline provider

 Kerosene usage amount Kerosene usage amount on the invoice of the kerosene provider